kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 ### Bear spray disposal

-One big inconvenience is the bear spray, and disposing of it safely.
-Think of pepper spray, but on steroids.
+The disposal of a bear spray is one big challenge when it's your first time disposing of it, you are in a foreign land, and you want to do just the right thing.
+Think of a pepper spray, but on steroids.
 It shoots nearly 60ft (about 20 meters).
 It's an explosive red goo that you clip to your belt.
 You can't toss it in a regular trash bin, and you cannot fly back home with it either.

 According to ChatGPT, Claude, Grok and Reddit (I quadruple-checked), the general guidance is to take it to a police station (*kōban*, 交番) and ask for help.
 Not exactly easy when you don't speak the language, and you'd rather not look like a lunatic with a canister in your bag.